-- 73. Such legal protections include licensing requirements, civil and criminal usury limits, and restrictions on the types of entities that may engage in these types of transactions. - 74.
-In some states, loans that violate these laws are declared void, in part or in whole, meaning that the borrower is not obligated to pay some or all the principal, interest, or fees on the loan. - 75.
-SoLo brokered, arranged, facilitated, serviced, solicited, procured, received fees in connection with, serviced, and collected on loans made by unlicensed parties that consumers are not obligated to pay, in whole or in part, based on state licensing regulations or usury caps that render non-compliant loans, such as those offered on SoLo's Platform, void ab initio.
-The States are listed in Paragraphs 77 and 80 and are referred to as Subject States.
+94. Such legal protections include licensing requirements, civil and criminal usury limits, and restrictions on the types of entities that may engage in these types of transactions.

+95. In some states, loans that violate these laws are declared void, in part or in whole, meaning that the borrower is not obligated to pay some or all the principal, interest, or fees on the loan.

+96. SoLo advertised, offered, brokered, arranged, facilitated, serviced, solicited, procured, received fees in connection with loans; otherwise engaged in the business of lending or making small loans; and collected on loans made by unlicensed parties that consumers are not obligated to pay, in whole or in part, based on state licensing regulations or usury caps that render non-compliant loans, such as those offered on SoLo's Platform, void ab initio.
+The States are listed in Paragraphs 100 and 105 and are referred to as the "Subject States."